magsilva/jumble/README.txt

       is optional, but is useful for allowing the Eclipse plugin to support more flexible naming conventions for unit test files.

+      If you do use it within your own projects, you will need to add jumble-annotations.jar to the classpath of those projects.
+      This is why these two annotations classes are provided as a separate .jar file, to make it easy to add them to other projects with very low space overhead (less than 2Kb).

+* jumble
+      Source code for Jumble.
+Go here to build jumble.jar, which contains the command line interface for Jumble.

+* com.reeltwo.jumble.eclipsegui
+* com.reeltwo.jumble.feature
-* eclipseplugin
+* com.reeltwo.jumble.update-site
-      A simple plugin for running Jumble within Eclipse.
+      A simple plugin (and its update-site) for running Jumble within Eclipse.
+      This must be built from within Eclipse.

 * antplugin
       An ant plug for running Jumble in ant.
 It can run jumble on classes